ng-Classic/ng-classic/aio/content/guide/attribute-directives.md

 Applying `ngNonBindable` to an element stops binding for that element's child elements.
 However, `ngNonBindable` still lets directives work on the element where you apply `ngNonBindable`.
-In the following example, the `appHighlight` directive is still active but Angular does not evaluate the expression `{{ 1 + 1 }}`.
+In the following example, the `appHighlight` directive is still active but Angular Classicdoes not evaluate the expression `{{ 1 + 1 }}`.

 <code-example header="src/app/app.component.html" linenums="false" path="attribute-directives/src/app/app.component.html" region="ngNonBindable-with-directive"></code-example>

-If you apply `ngNonBindable` to a parent element, Angular disables interpolation and binding of any sort, such as property binding or event binding, for the element's children.
+If you apply `ngNonBindable` to a parent element, Angular Classicdisables interpolation and binding of any sort, such as property binding or event binding, for the element's children.

 <!-- links -->